DorielRivalet/MHFZ_Overlay/README.md

 - Damage numbers over 1000 not working
 - Yamas and Berukyurosu information not working

-Fully reinstalling the game or .NET dependencies may fix some bugs.

-Starting the overlay may take a bit of time because of the dictionaries (*i.e.* **all** in-game gear and items) and other features.

-Press `Alt+Enter` twice if your screen resolution got lowered.

-If the HP shows 0/1 then change area for it to load.

 [Check more bugs here](https://github.com/DorielRivalet/mhfz-overlay/issues?q=is%3Aissue+is%3Aopen+label%3Abug)

 ## Frequently Asked Questions